civican/legisinfo/44-1/bills/C-19/bill_text.md

   **(1)** Paragraph 238.1(1)(a) of the Act is replaced by the following:

-    the person can demonstrate that the stamps were affixed to tobacco products, cannabis products, **vaping products** or their containers in the manner prescribed for the purposes of the definition stamped in section 2 and that duty, other than special duty, has been paid on the tobacco products, cannabis products or **vaping products**; or
+    the person can demonstrate that the stamps were affixed to tobacco products, cannabis products, vaping products or their containers in the manner prescribed for the purposes of the definition stamped in section 2 and that duty, other than special duty, has been paid on the tobacco products, cannabis products or vaping products; or

   **(2)** Subsection 238.1(2) of the Act is amended by striking out "or" at the end of paragraph (a), by adding "or" at the end of paragraph (b) and by adding the following after paragraph (b):